122 Gerda

-122 Gerda is a fairly large outer main-belt asteroid that was discovered by German-American astronomer C. H. F. Peters on July 31, 1872, and named after Gerðr, the wife of the god Freyr in Norse mythology.
-Based upon its spectrum, this is classified as an S-type asteroid.
-It is listed as a member of the Hecuba group of asteroids that orbit near the 2:1 mean-motion resonance with Jupiter.
+122 Gerda is a fairly large outer main-belt asteroid that was discovered by German-American astronomer C. H. F. Peters on July 31, 1872.
+It was named after Gerðr, the wife of the god Freyr in Norse mythology.

+This asteroid is orbiting the Sun at a distance of 3.22 AU with a low eccentricity of 0.03 and an orbital period of 5.79 years.
+The orbital plane is inclined at an angle of 1.64° to the plane of the ecliptic.
+This body is listed as a member of the Hecuba group of asteroids that orbit near the 2:1 mean-motion resonance with Jupiter.

-Photometric observations of this asteroid in 2007 were used to produce a light curve that showed that Gerda rotates every 10.687 ± 0.001 hours and varied in brightness by 0.16 in magnitude.
-In 2009, observations at the Organ Mesa Observatory in Las Cruces, New Mexico generated a light curve with a period of 10.712 ± 0.01 hours with a brightness variation of 0.11 ± 0.01 magnitudes.
+Based upon its spectrum, this is classified as a stony S-type asteroid.
+It has a measured diameter of 82 km.
+Photometric observations of this asteroid in 2007 were used to produce a light curve that showed that Gerda rotates every 10.687 hours and varied in brightness by 0.16 in magnitude.
+In 2009, observations at the Organ Mesa Observatory in Las Cruces, New Mexico generated a light curve with a period of 10.712 hours with a brightness variation of 0.11 ± 0.01 magnitudes.
 This is compatible with previous studies.